jweissman/orsino/playtesting.md

 [ ] AI should not use buffs that only target allies if all allies are dead [ ] Dungeons with multiple floors (levels in principle seem relatively straightforward but we'd need to adapt dungeoneer to handle them...)
 ---
-[ ] Wildnerness: Collect herbs, hear birdcalls...
+[ ] Wildnerness: Collect herbs, hear birdcalls (at least when not winter? but there are winter birds aren't there?)
 ---
 [ ] Track playerAligned as _well_ as playerControlled (sort of captured by being on the team of the player but this isn't passed along with combatant in all cases... -- we can always check for allegiance effects but a little subtle i guess?)
 ---